Seeing the Son of Man

 September 30 | Revelation 1:12-16

-Suffering for his faith as a political prisoner on the island of Patmos John worshiped on Sunday and heard a booming voice behind him.
+Suffering for His faith as a political prisoner on the island of Patmos, John worshiped on Sunday and heard a booming voice behind Him.
 He turned around, to see Jesus in a new light.
 He walked with Jesus all those years.
 He had seen the risen Lord walk through walls.

-But this was different.
+This was different.
 Jesus had white hair, dressed in a different robe, had fire in His eyes, was holding stars, in the middle of lampstands.
 Who wouldn’t be surprised by such a familiar Person looking so unfamiliar?
+How do you see Jesus?
+Is He the Good Shepherd holding the lamb?
+Or is He the risen and conquering Lord John saw?

 Action Step: Imagine Jesus as John saw Him.
 Which part of the image sticks out to you?
 Meditate on what that image means to you today.

-Risen Lord, I bow at your feet.
+Risen Lord, I bow at Your feet.
 As familiar as I am with You let me never take Your awesome power and sovereignty for granted.
-I worship you for who You are, not how I see You.
+I worship You for who You are, not how I see You.

 Leave a Reply